Vikas-Prince/Full-Stack-Infra-Setup/README.md

 This **Full-Stack Development & DevOps Automation** project showcases the integration of **cloud-native technologies** and **DevOps best practices** to build a scalable, highly available, and automated application.
 By leveraging **AWS EKS**, **Terraform**, **Jenkins**, **ArgoCD**, and **Prometheus**, the project ensures **continuous integration**, **continuous deployment**, and **zero-downtime rollouts**.

-With **automated infrastructure provisioning**, **CI/CD pipelines**, and **multi-cluster monitoring** through **Federated Prometheus**, the system is designed for seamless deployment, scaling, and monitoring. **MongoDB Sharded Clusters** with **Percona backups** provide data availability and disaster recovery, while **Trivy** ensures security with container scanning.
+With **automated infrastructure provisioning**, **CI/CD pipelines**, and **monitoring through service discovery**, the system is designed for seamless deployment, scaling, and observability. **MongoDB Sharded Clusters** ensure data availability and disaster recovery, while **Trivy** ensures security through container scanning.

-This solution also incorporates **ArgoCD as a centralized GitOps hub**, **Ingress for external exposure**, and comprehensive **alerting** to streamline deployment and operational workflows, offering a modern, fully automated cloud-native solution.
+This solution also integrates **ArgoCD as a centralized GitOps hub**, **Ingress for external exposure**, and comprehensive **alerting** to streamline deployment and operational workflows, offering a modern, fully automated cloud-native solution.

-For more details, feel free to explore the repositories linked above.
-Happy coding! 🚀

 ---

 For more details, feel free to explore the repositories linked above.
 Happy coding! 🚀